 I baked the kugel and served it with cottage cheese.

 However, that didn’t cover up the taste of what my daughter described as “garlic undertones” in what was supposed to be a sweet, not savory noodle kugel.

 If you’d like to give it a try, here’s the recipe for Festive Fruit Kugel that I got from my Gooseberry Patch Falls Favorites recipe book.
 Just don’t use left-over noodles with garlic!

 Noodle Kugel Recipe

 - 12 oz. package wide egg noodles, cooked

 - 1/2 teaspoon cinnamon

 Combine raisins and apple juice; let stand for 20 to 30 minutes.
 Drain raisins and place them in a large bowl.
 Add noodles, butter, and apples; toss gently to mix.
 Stir in eggs, salt, and pepper; spread in a greased 13″ X 9″ baking pan.
-Mix sugar and cinnamon; sprinkle over top, about 30 minutes.
+Mix sugar and cinnamon; sprinkle over top.
+Bake at 375º for about 30 minutes.
 Cut into squares; serve warm or at room temperature.
 Makes 10 servings.